DR-Analytics-Recruitment/interview-resources/002-sql/databases/README.md

-# 📦 Data Warehouse Store for Testing
+# 📦 Data for Testing

 ## 🤷 Why are we using SQL Online IDE?